|

 off electrons.
 The white fluffy stuff is a coating of

-oxide material that has a huge amount of excess electrons.
+material (barium, strontium and calcium carbonate) that has a huge amount of excess electrons.
 I don't

 know why it's flaking off, but it may be why the tube wasn't